 - At New York magazine, Sarah Jones says: “An ideology is on the march.
 Traces of it are detectable in a racist massacre in Buffalo; in Tucker Carlson’s monologues; in Marjorie Taylor Greene’s public comments.
 Find it again in the right’s anti-abortion rhetoric, which poorly disguises demographic anxiety, or in the right’s response to the school shooting in Uvalde, Texas, which shows it embracing God and guns with ever greater conviction.
 This ideology has a name, argue sociologists Samuel L. Perry of the University of Oklahoma and Philip S. Gorski of Yale University.
 Perry and Gorski call it white Christian nationalism, and in their view, it represents a pressing threat to democracy.”

 If you search online for “Christian nationalism” you’ll be flooded with articles, almost all of them bearing the same theme of “Christian nationalism bad.”
-Notably, most all of the articles involve Andrew Sullivan or Samuel Perry.
+Notably, most all of the articles involve Andrew Whitehead or Samuel Perry.
 That is, the articles either are written by them, or interview them, or reference their book Taking America Back For God: Christian Nationalism in the United States.

 It’s as though these authors are running a private campaign to generate pushback against, to suppress, politically active Christians.
 Because outside of the authors’ influence, there is no particular concern or alarm online about Christian nationalism.